We WILL not BE accepting reservations for our spaces until further notice.

 - THE GALLERY (safe-distancing capacity – 6)

 Our gallery space is at the front of our building.
-In it’s former life it served as the parlour of the home and now showcases work from our current art installation.
+In its former life it served as the parlor of the home and now showcases work from our current art installation.
 With large windows looking out onto the intersection of Edgehill &18th Avenues, this warm and inviting room includes a large and small table with chairs, easy chairs, and a bench.
 This room does not include a projector or screen.